tjoyner/ofvioletsandlicorice/chapter5.md

 "Monforte d'Alba, Novello, Barolo, La Morra, Roddi, Castiglione Falletto, Serralunga... [the tour isn't complete, but that's the idea](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#thetourisnt)... and then let's say, a beautiful view of the vineyard hills and you've seen it all..."

-Daniel laughed "You are best calling card for The Office of Tourism."
+Daniel laughed "You're best calling card for The Office of Tourism."

 "No, it's that I can't take all of this wine rhetoric any more.
 We have only that and we build castles of lies.
 And there's no place for anything, for a memory.
 We all seem born gentlemen since this is no longer a land of ruin."